SayBuild.com

 Cash disbursements may vary by lender.
 Typically, the first disbursement buys the land and then successive disbursements will be made when certain phases in the construction project have been completed.

-Most lines have a term of about 12-18 months, depending on the size of construction and area.
+Most lines have terms of about 12-18 months, depending on the size of construction and area.
 Some lenders will offer an extension if needed, but often with up front penalties.

-You will pay interest on the amount that you borrow from the line during the construction phrase.
+You will pay interest on the amount that you borrow during the construction phrase.
 The interest rate on construction lines are slightly higher than residential mortgage rates.

 2. Permanent Construction Loan (residential mortgage):